Venom (character): Film

 Venom's first appearance in a motion picture was originally planned for a titular film written by David S. Goyer and produced by New Line Cinema, in which Venom would have been portrayed as an antihero and Carnage as the antagonist.
 By 2007, the film rights to Venom had reverted to Sony Pictures.

 In March 2012, Josh Trank was in talks to direct a new Venom film as a part of The Amazing Spider-Man film series.
 In December 2013, Sony officially announced two spin-offs of The Amazing Spider-Man film series, one of which was a Venom film called Venom: Carnage, written by Alex Kurtzman, Roberto Orci and Ed Solomon, with Kurtzman directing it.
 In September 2014, Kurtzman stated that they had been considering different incarnations of the character, including Eddie Brock, Anne Weying, and Flash Thompson.
-The movie, along with the other spin-offs, was cancelled prior to the studios' contract agreement with Marvel Studios.
+The film, along with the other spin-offs, was cancelled prior to the studios' contract agreement with Marvel Studios.